ospalh/anki-addons/pages/Downloader sites.md

 As these sound files are all uploaded by users, it is possible (even if unlikely) that some files do not contain what the should.
-They *might* even contain obsecnities.
+They *might* even contain obscenities.
 The
 [content disclaimer](http://en.wikipedia.org/wiki/Wikipedia:Content_disclaimer)
 from Wikipedia applies.
 If you encounter an incorrect file, the best way to proceed is to clean up the Wiktionary page in